EN

 Community fees

-For a villa located on a private plot but within a residential complex (urbanization), the owner is required to pay community fees.
+In the case of a villa situated on a private plot but located within a residential development (urbanisation), the owner is obliged to pay community fees.

-These fees are used to maintain common areas – such as lighting, green spaces, landscaping, and cleaning of shared spaces.
-They also cover ongoing maintenance costs and often include a contribution to a renovation fund.
+These fees are intended for the maintenance of communal areas – such as lighting, green spaces, gardening work and the cleaning of communal areas.
+They also cover the costs of ongoing maintenance and often include a contribution to a renovation fund.

-In some cases, the community covers a larger area (e.g., a district) where shared infrastructure elements are maintained.
-At the same time, it should be noted that the maintenance of public roads and sidewalks usually remains the responsibility of the municipality.
+In some cases, the community covers a larger area (e.g. a district) where shared infrastructure is maintained.
+At the same time, it should be noted that the maintenance of public roads and pavements usually remains the responsibility of the local authority.

-Property Tax (Impuesto sobre Bienes Inmuebles – IBI), the amount of which depends on the property’s cadastral value (lower than market value) and the rate set by the municipality, which averages between 0.4% and 1.1%.
+Property tax (Impuesto sobre Bienes Inmuebles – IBI), the amount of which depends on the property’s cadastral value (lower than the market value) and the rate set by the relevant local authority, which averages between 0.4% and 1.1%.

-For a house or villa, this amounts to approximately €300–€3,500 per year, and the tax is paid once a year, usually in the fall.
+For a house or villa, this amounts to approximately €300–€3,500 per year, and the tax is paid once a year, usually in January.

-Before purchasing, it is worth checking the IBI amount for a specific property to accurately estimate future maintenance costs.
+Before purchasing, it is worth checking the IBI amount for the specific property to accurately estimate future maintenance costs.

 Electricity